jordisan/nuxt-comparator-example/README.md

 ## To do

-- Global settings: title, description, ...
-- Generic + sample site
-- Create components: antagonist (summary y/n), comparison, blog list, blog entry, ...
 - Store needed?
+For global settings?
-- Some tests
+- Some more tests
 - Responsive
 - Remove unnecessary folders/files